dmerejkowsky/blog/content/post/2017-08-05-non-isomorphic-cpp-refactoring.md

 The example is a little bit contrived, but the code is actually quite close to what it really looked like.

-Also, note that I'm no C++ expert, so pardon my mistakes.

 # The problem